eightsmile/cqf/README.md

 # cqf

+Thank you for visiting my page, I have passed the CQF with Distinction for Jan 2023 program.
+The final project would be shared on there later.

-Welcome to visit my site: https://eightsmilefy.com/?cat=26.
+Welcome to visit my site: https://fanyuzhao.com/?page_id=3911.

 Posts may not be kept updated, in that it seems the website cannot show `.md` and `jupyter notebook` well.
 Still, welcome to vista my website for some insights about Econ and my learning & ideas.